 What are the biggest added advantages of owning a Well Storage System?

-Well Water Storage Systems also enable the sulfuric gases commonly found in well water to be released limiting well water odor.
+Well Water Storage Systems also enable the sulfuric gases commonly found in well water to be released, which limits well water odor.
 Due to pressure tanks being fully enclosed, air can’t escape from the tank therefore making the gases remain in the water lines until it’s released at your water faucet.
 Have you ever wondered why well water can smell?
 Poly-Mart Storage Tanks come with lids that have vents built in.
-The vents release the gases as soon as the water is pumped in the tank limiting the odor in the water.
+The vents release the gases as soon as the water is pumped in the tank, limiting the odor in the water.

 Well Water Storage systems can also benefit you in power outages.
 Do you have a well and have lost your water supply when you had a power outage?
 Obviously without power, your pump will not function.
 With a Well Water Storage System, placement of your tank is very important.
 If the tank is placed at a higher elevation than the house, you will have the remaining water in your tank available to be gravity fed into the house.
 Although gravity fed water may not be at your desired pressure, still having water available in times like these is what’s most important.
 Also consider placing your tank in the shade.
 During summer months, water in your tank can increase in temperature.
 Although every house has a water heater, they usually aren’t equipped with something to cool down the water before entering the house.